-This tier of character has a chance to win a Major with its many great representatives and strong tools.
+This tier of characters has a chance to win a Major with its many great representatives and strong tools.
 Many of the characters on this list are frequently mained by the best competitors in the scene.
-Whether its Paris “Light” Ramirez Garcia blowing enemies away with the speed of his Fox or Naoto “Protobanham” Tsuji’s rock solid Lucina, many grand finals of large majors have frequently featured these characters.
+From William “Glutonny” Belaid’s explosive combo game with Wario to Naoto “ProtoBanham” Tsuji’s rock-solid Lucina, many grand finals of large majors have featured characters from this tier.

 When recommending new players to pick up characters, this is the tier that most players will introduce the new player to.
 Characters like Mario have game plans that are simple yet incredibly effective.
 At the same time, characters like Sephiroth can be a bit more complex, leading to low floors but incredibly high ceilings when piloted correctly.

 Super Smash Bros.
 Ultimate tier list S-tier

 The top of the Super Smash Bros.
 Ultimate tier list is reserved for characters that have the complete package or force every other character to play on their terms.
 Steve is by far the most threatening of the bunch; in fact, the discovery of Steven’s Phantom Major League Gaming hitstun-canceling tech has led to major tournaments like Let’s Make Move Miami 2023 and the online Coinbox series banning Steve.